Stripe-backed bittern: Distribution

-Displaying a disjunct, yet wide distribution, stripe-backed bitterns are found on each side of the Andes.
-A northern population is distributed in large patches across South America, located in Colombia, Venezuela, Guyana, Suriname, French Guiana and the island of Trinidad, while a southern population is found in central and southern South America; in Paraguay, Uruguay, Argentina, Chile, southern Brazil and Bolivia.
-In 2018, the presence of stripe-backed bitterns have also been confirmed in northeastern Ecuador, as well as in southeastern Peru.
+Displaying a disjunct yet wide distribution, stripe-backed bitterns are found on each side of the Andes.
+The northern population is distributed in large patches across South America, located in Colombia, Venezuela, Guyana, Suriname, French Guiana and the island of Trinidad, while the southern population is found in central and southern South America; in Paraguay, Uruguay, Argentina, Chile, southern Brazil and Bolivia.
+In 2018 stripe-backed bitterns have also been confirmed to live in northeastern Ecuador, as well as in southeastern Peru.

 Habitat

-Freshwater sources are favoured as habitats for stripe-backed bitterns.
+Freshwater sources are the favoured habitat for stripe-backed bitterns.
 Ideal ecological niches consist of highly vegetated reed beds, swamps, rushes, lakes and mountain streams, marshes, and rice fields.
-Such aquatic environments are essential in food acquisition, and in requirements for nest building.
+Such aquatic environments are essential in food acquisition and for nest building.

 Behaviour

 Diet

-The most prominent food source for stripe-backed bitterns, comprising half of their overall diet, are insects.
-More specifically, they preferably consume insects from the orders Odonata, Coleoptera, Hemiptera and Orthoptera.
-The remaining half of their food intake is sourced from small fishes, crustaceans, and arachnids.
-Stripe-backed bitterns are diurnal birds.
-They tend to intensify their activities such as active hunting either early in the morning or in the afternoon, prioritizing rest at noon and at sunset.
-They have been recorded to feed either alone, or in pairs.
+The main food source for stripe-backed bitterns, comprising half of their overall diet, are insects.
+They primarily consume insects from the orders Odonata, Coleoptera, Hemiptera and Orthoptera.
+The remaining half of their food intake includes small fishes, crustaceans, and arachnids.
+Stripe-backed bitterns are diurnal birds, with activities like hunting occurring either early in the morning or in the afternoon, and rest at noon and at sunset.
+They have been recorded to feed both alone and in pairs.
 Night feeding has also been reported, but only scarcely.

 Reproduction

-The reproduction cycle and breeding details of stripe-backed bitterns have not been extensively studied, and much of it is still unknown.
-What we do know is that this species is not a strong flier, and only does fly across short distances.
-Their nests are consequently not found high up in trees.
+The reproductive cycle and breeding details of stripe-backed bitterns have not been extensively studied, and much of it is still unknown.
 Stripe-backed bitterns makes small nests of tightly bound reeds and stems, which are found above water level, among reeds.
 Incubation period for eggs is unknown, and breeding seasons appear to vary widely based on location.

 Eggs

-Stripe-backed bitterns have not been represented widely in the literature, especially due to the rarity of sight, as well as the scarcity of information concerning many of their life history traits.
-However, one topic has often resurged throughout history; the evolutionary explanation for stripe-backed bitterns' distinct egg colour.

-Ardeidae is a family of birds known to yield eggs of either elliptical or spherical shape, which are often pale blue in colour.
+Stripe-backed bitterns have distinctly coloured eggs compared to others in the heron family.
+Ardeidae typically produce eggs of either elliptical or spherical shape, which are often pale blue in colour.
 The translucent layer of their eggs, combining the commonly called cone and palisade layers, allows a glimpse into the blue or white inner shell.
 The eggs of stripe-backed bitterns, uniquely, exhibit pale blue cone and palisade layers, covered by an outer translucent green layer.
-Although recurrent observations/descriptions have been published, the evolutionary explanation for such a unique egg coloration within the Ardeidae bird family, remains unsolved to this day.
+Although recurrent observations and descriptions have been published, the evolutionary explanation for such a unique egg coloration within the Ardeidae bird family has not yet been determined.